aragon/aragon-wiki/docs/jobs/openings/solidity.md

-# Senior Solidity/EVM/Ethereum opening at Aragon One
+# Solidity/EVM Engineer opening at Aragon One

 We are looking for an Ethereum expert to work with us on [Aragon Core](https://github.com/aragon/aragonOS) and the upcoming [Aragon Network](https://github.com/aragon/whitepaper/raw/master/Aragon%20Whitepaper.pdf).